AhmedYasserEssam/ticket-reservation-system/README.md

-# 🎬 Cinema Management System
+# 🎬 Cinema Tickets Reservation System

 A full-featured Cinema Management System developed using **C++** and **Qt GUI**.
 This application allows customers to browse movies, view sessions, and book seats, while providing admins with tools to manage movies, timetables, and customer data.